|

 Stewie: *sing to the mix tape* Brain had *** with a really dumb girl.
 Now he's taking his friend Stewie to get some ice cream in his car.... *music stops* ohh you're a poor sport.

-_________________TRADE (Lv.
+TRADE (Lv.
 51 Palkia) Sig & TC by me

-Fri Nov 02, 2007 3:55 pm |
+Fri Nov 02, 2007 3:55 pm

 Pokemon Master

-Joined: Sun Apr 10, 2005 9:55 am Posts: 1456 Location: Stafford, UK
+Joined: Sun Apr 10, 2005 9:55 am

 To be honest I'm surprised at the people that complain about some of the more racist and adult jokes.
 Let's take an example.